oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/analyzing-logs/analyzing-logs.md

 ## Task 4 : Building Interactive Visualization for Deployments

- In this task we will find what type of workloads are running in different namespaces and the names of those workloads
+ In this task we will find what type of workloads are running in different namespaces and the names of those workloads.

 1. Select the visualization **Distinct**.
   ![distinct-visualization](images/distinct-visualization.png)